microsoft/LearnTogether-Collaboration-Brainstorm-App/README.md

 This application was shown during a [Microsoft Build session](https://aka.ms/OD522).

-## Getting Started
+## Running the App Locally with FRS as the Fluid Service

 To run this follow the steps below:

+1. Open a terminal window at the root of the project.
+1. Run `npm install` from the root
+1. Run `export REACT_APP_FLUID_CLIENT=frs` in the terminal to create an environment variable (if using PowerShell run `$env:REACT_APP_FLUID_CLIENT='frs'`).
+This will cause the app to use Fluid instead of Tinylicious (which is for local development only).
+)
+1. Run `npm run start` to start the client
+1. Navigate to `http://localhost:3000` in a browser tab

+## Running the App Locally with Tinylicious as the Fluid Service

+To run this follow the steps below:

+1. Open a terminal window at the root of the project.
-1. Run `npm install` from the brainstorm folder root
+1. Run `npm install` from the root
-2. Run `npm run start` to start the client
+1. Run `npm run start` to start the client
-3. Run `npx tinylicious` to start the "Tinylicious" test service
+1. Run `npx tinylicious` to start the "Tinylicious" test service locally (this is used for local development)
-4. Navigate to `http://localhost:3000` in a browser tab
+1. Navigate to `http://localhost:3000` in a browser tab

 This package is based on the [Create React App](https://reactjs.org/docs/create-a-new-react-app.html), so much of the Create React App documentation applies.